gradle/declarative-vscode-extension/README.md

 There are two ways to install the extension

 1. Use the repository itself.
 Check out the code, open it up in VSCode, run `npm install`, and launch the `Extension` run configuration.
-1. Install the extension from the VSIX artifact created by the [CI pipeline](https://github.com/gradle/declarative-vscode-extension/actions/workflows/build.yml)
+1. Install the extension from [here](https://gradle.github.io/declarative-vscode-extension/)

 ### Configuration